Mysteries that Matter

 I write books for readers of all ages, mostly mysteries.
 My books for young adults and adults take place in all different countries – Japan, Ecuador, Turkey, Egypt – and feature globetrotting sleuths.

-My newest novel – Trouble at Turtle Pond – actually takes place a lot closer to home, in a fictional New England town called Marsh Hollow, where a team of young wildlife rangers solves environmental crimes.
-While I still love books about travel, I also think there is so much to discover right in our own backyards.
-You really don’t have to look too far to stumble on a mystery!
-For this new book, my encounters with local endangered turtles – some no bigger than a quarter! – inspired an entire book.
+While I still love books about travel, I also think there is so much to discover right in our own yards and community spaces.
+You don’t have to look too far to stumble on a mystery!
+My community science work with local endangered turtles – some no bigger than a quarter! – inspired an entire book, and a barred owl visiting a tree outside my kitchen window inspired the next book in the series.

 Regardless of the settings, the characters in all my novels investigate mysteries that matter to them.
 Through their amateur detective work and crime-fighting efforts, they all learn new things, whether it’s about a different culture, or a job they’ve never heard of, or an environmental problem.
 They definitely learn about themselves, too – their hidden skills and strengths.